straight to your inbox

 This is a benefit exclusive to equity funding.
 Adding more working capital to a company, even though you’re diluting ownership shares, increases the valuation of the business.
 This could come in handy when it comes time to go public or exit via sale, but it’s also a risk.
 The company needs to grow after the funding becomes available for the equity distribution to pay off.

-What are the popular alternative funding options?
+What are the popular alternative business finance options?

 Business owners often think of funding in two categories: equity and debt.
 Those are the major financing sources, but they’re not the only ones.
 We’ve also added franchising and bootstrapping here, plus several subcategories for equity and debt funding.